Golfing in Iceland's midnight sun: lava beds, angry birds, winds

 Indeed, some clubs have as few as 20 members, dedicated souls who will upkeep the course themselves.

 Birgisson's club, Golfklubberinn Oddur, just outside Reykjavik, is among the country's largest, with 1,300 members.
-Like most clubs in Iceland it is open to the public as well as members, charging a guest fee of 6,900 Icelandic krona.
+Like most clubs in Iceland it is open to the public as well as members, charging a guest fee of 6,900 Icelandic krona ($57).

 Iceland's golf season includes the annual Arctic Open tournament, scheduled this year for June 27 to 29.
 Open to amateurs and professionals alike, it's played at the Akureyri Golf Club in northern Iceland, which boasts of being "the most northerly 18-hole golf course" on earth.